-Lean marketing is the solution to unmeasurable results.
-We all know that ‘if you can’t measure it, you can’t improve it’ and now we have the opportunity to make our process a tool allowing us to influence results due to empiric data and a scientific analysis.
+Lean marketing strategy is the solution to immeasurable results.
+We all know that if you can’t measure it, you can’t improve it and now we have the opportunity to make our process a tool allowing us to influence results due to empiric data and scientific analysis.
 Guessing and estimating are replaced by data-driven analysis and measurable outcomes.

 To put it in practice, Lean marketing relies on the following key points:

 - Deliver faster.
 Break large, long-term deliverables into small tasks; delivers small pieces every few weeks and iterates toward an optimal solution.
 Fast is always better than slow.
 When limiting your work in progress, you start working on smaller batches, and because of that, you can see the fruits of your work faster.
 With that, you’ll be able to test them faster and launch them faster if we are talking in the context of a marketing campaign.
 The other aspect of fast is fast iterations.
 One of the core concepts of Eric Ries’s movement is the Build-> Measure-> Learn cycle.
 By iterating multiple times, you can dramatically improve every cycle compared to the previous one.